perdian/devlauncher/README.md

 the web application.
 If you just specify a `contextConfigurationFileName` then the configuration file will be resolved under the `projectDirectory` (which is described above).

-### de.perdian.apps.devlauncher.impl.CopyResourcesListener

-Sometimes a web application depends on external resources to be copied during a deploy process.
-Since the DevLauncher doesn't really perform a deploy process (in which a WAR file get's created) but launches the webserver directly, we need to simulate such a deployment step.

-And one of these steps is copy resources.
-If this listener is added to a DevLauncher, then whenever the server is started, the listener will make sure, that resources from a source directory are copied to a target directory.

-The source and target directory (from which to copy the files and where to copy them to) for the listener can be customized by either setting the property `sourceDirectory` and `targetDirectory` of the listener directly, or by setting the following system properties either via `System.setProperty` or via the configuration file as described earlier.

-      CopyResourcesListener listener = new CopyResourcesListener();
-      listener.sourceDirectory(new File("/foo/")).targetDirectory(new File("/bar/"));

-#### devlauncher.copy.sourceDirectory (String)

-> The source directory from which the files will be read.
->
-> Default value: src/main/resources within the current project directory

-#### devlauncher.copy.targetDirectory (String)

-> The target directory into which the files will be copied
->
-> The is no default value for this property - it is required and must be set
-> when using the listener.

-Note that when using the configuration property, the prefix `devlauncher.copy.` can be customized by setting it on the listener itself:

-      CopyResourcesListener listener = new CopyResourcesListener();
-      listener.prefix("devlauncher.anotherCopyPrefix.");
-      ...
-      DevLauncher devLauncher = DevLauncher.createLauncher();
-      ...
-      devLauncher.addListener(listener);

-The listener can also be customized via other properties that define how the copy process is handled:

-#### fileFilter (java.io.FileFilter)

-Check whether a file has to be copied.
-If this value is set to `null` then by default all files will be copied.

-#### copyRecursive (boolean)

-Specifies if only the initial directory files will be copied (when set to `false`) or if subdirectories should be copied as well (when set to `true`)

-#### copyUpdatedFilesOnly (boolean)

-Specifies if the copy should only be performed if either the size of the files is different or the source file is newer than the target file.
-If set to `false` then the file will always be copied no matter if it actually needs to or not.

-#### Special copy operations

-If you need to perform any special operations during the copy process, you can overwrite the `copyFile` method to implement your special handling requests.

 ## Version history